Tiemen-Deroose/Project-Elixer-Backend/README.md

 ### `Online`

-If you would like to simply do API calls on the online hosted server, you can simply do this by sending them to https://td-elixer-api.herokuapp.com/api
+If you would like to simply do API calls on the online hosted server, you can do this by sending them to https://td-elixer-api.herokuapp.com/api

 ### `Local`

 ### MongoDB

-If you would like to run this API locally, you'll need a mongoDB server running locally (this project was made using mongoDB Community Server 5.0, but higher versions may work just fine)
+If you would like to run this API locally, you'll need a local mongoDB server (this project was made using mongoDB Community Server 5.0, but higher versions may work just fine)

 ### Environment configuration